Decentralized-Earth/gamblecoin/README.md

-Luckycoin Client v1.0.1
+Gamblecoin Client v1.0.1
 =======================

-Luckycoin - a fork of Litecoin version with random bonus blocks.
+Gamblecoin - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

    - 1 min block target
    - Difficulty retargets every 20 min with accelerated diff adjustment in the beginning
    - Initially 88 coins per block, halves every 2 months (100,000 blocks)
    - Total around 20 millions coins
-   - connection port is 9917, RPC-port 9918
+   - connection port is 24542, RPC-port 24543

    Random Super-blocks:
     For the 1st 50000 blocks (1st month)